 The Masai Mara is partially named after the Masai people.
-Spend a day or a day and a night observing and learning about their traditions and cultures of the Maasai People.
+Spend a day or a day and a night observing and learning about the traditions and cultures of the Maasai People.

 Game drives are not all the Mara has to offer.
-You can spice up you Safari by adding a balloon safari to your itinerary.
+You can spice up your Safari by adding a balloon safari to your itinerary.

-The 1 hour balloon experience offers a stillness and tranquillity that cannot be found elsewhere as you float above the plains, rivers and forests of the Mara.
-The changing sky colours as you watch the sun rise are nothing short of magical.
+The 1-hour balloon experience offers a stillness and tranquillity that cannot be found elsewhere as you float above the plains, rivers, and forests of the Mara.
+The changing sky colors as you watch the sunrise are nothing short of magical.